Skip to main content

 Direct discrimination happens when you're treated worse than others because of your protected characteristic.

-For example, if a landlord refuses your housing application because they have a personal prejudice against your religion.
+For example, if a landlord refuses your housing application because they have a prejudice against your religion.

 Indirect discrimination